How will I know if I’ll get the advertised offer on a credit card or loan?

-When you enter a few details including how much you want to borrow and how long you want to borrow for, you’ll see a list of loans in your results.
+You'll just need to enter a few details including how much you want to borrow and how long you want to borrow for, and we'll show you a list of loans in your results.

-You’ll see the likelihood that you’ll be accepted displayed as a percentage on dial.
+You’ll see the likelihood that you’ll be accepted displayed as a percentage.
 Your results will be sorted by eligibility, so those closest to 100% will be at the top.
 You can re-order them however, from the lowest to highest APR, for example.

-If you see that your eligibility for a loan is at 100% and you see the lock symbol, it means you’re guaranteed to get the loan and the rate that you see, and it won’t change if you apply.
-Being pre-approved means you’re an ideal customer for the lender if you pass their final checks, which will include fraud and money laundering.
+If you see that your eligibility for a loan is at 100% and you see the lock symbol, it means you’re guaranteed to get the loan and the rate (APR) that you see, and it won’t change if you apply.
+Being pre-approved means you’re an ideal customer for the lender, provided you pass their final checks, which will include a fraud and anti-money laundering check.

 You can be offered a guaranteed rate with less than 100% eligibility, so if you are accepted after submitting an application, you can relax knowing you are guaranteed to get the loan amount, term and APR you saw advertised.

 Once you have considered all the information, you can decide which loan is right for you and click through to begin your application.